 Our Board of Directors has adopted minimum stock ownership guidelines for our executive officers and directors.
 The principal objective of the guidelines is to enhance the linkage between the interests of stockholders and our executive officers and directors through a minimum level of stock ownership.
-The current guidelines provide that, within five years, our CEO should own shares valued at an amount equal to five times his base salary, and that all other executive officers should own shares valued at an amount equal to three times the executive's base salary.
-Our directors also are required to own, within five years, shares valued at an amount equal to four times the director's annual cash retainer.
-The value of holdings of stock as well as vested options, restricted stock units, deferred stock units and performance units (for purposes of this paragraph "derivative securities") are based on the average closing price of the Company's common stock on the NYSE for the most recent period from February 15 through May 14.
-The number of shares underlying derivative securities that may be included in the value of the holdings is calculated net of the number of shares granted to them under the Company's compensation plans that have vested.
-The 50% limit includes shares sold or surrendered to pay taxes associated with the vested shares and shares sold or surrendered to pay taxes incurred due to vesting of deferred stock units or restricted stock units.
+The current guidelines provide that, within five years, our CEO should own shares valued at an amount equal to five times his base salary, and that all other executive officers should own shares valued at an amount equal to four times the director's annual cash retainer.
+The value of holdings of stock as well as vested options, restricted shares, restricted stock units, deferred stock units and performance units (for purposes of this paragraph "derivative securities") are based on the average closing price of the Company's common stock on the NYSE for the most recent period from February 15 through May 14.
+The number of shares underlying derivative securities that may be included in the value of the holdings is calculated net of the number of shares necessary to cover estimated taxes, and, if applicable, the exercise price.
+Until the guidelines are met, executive officers and directors are permitted to sell up to 50% of the total number of shares granted to them under the Company's compensation plans that have vested.
+The 50% limit includes shares sold or surrendered to pay taxes associated with the vested shares and shares sold or surrendered to pay the exercise price of stock options.
+A director or executive officer may exceed the 50% limit if necessary to pay taxes incurred due to vesting of deferred stock units or restricted stock units.
 In 2012, all of our executives and directors were on track to maintain compliance with the minimum stock ownership guidelines.